-Abbreviations: bDMARDs: Disease-Modifying Antirheumatic Drugs; COPD: Chronic Obstructive Pulmonary Disease; csDMARDs: conventional synthetic Disease-Modifying Antirheumatic Drugs; IQR: Interquartile Range (i.e. first-third quartiles); PS: Propensity Score; SMD: Standardized Mean Difference
+Abbreviations: bDMARDs: Disease-Modifying Antirheumatic Drugs; COPD: Chronic Obstructive Pulmonary Disease; csDMARDs: conventional synthetic Disease-Modifying Antirheumatic Drugs; SD: Standard Deviation; PS: Propensity Score; d: Standardized Difference

 Time to onset: Time to onset of serious infections will only be computed among patients with the outcome (i.e. excluding the times of censored users) by drug class (TNF-alpha inhibitors, anti-IL, and selective immunosuppressant) and median, along with interquartile range, will be estimated.
 This calculation will also be performed by active ingredient and by concomitant medications.
 Kaplan Meier analysis will also be performed in the matched and unmatched cohorts, considering the entire follow-up period.